 What is Kubernetes?

 Kubernetes is an open-source project.
 It is heavily API-driven, making it an ideal tool for automation.
 It appeals to application developers that want to use modern development approaches such as fast or continuous development cycles, well-defined APIs, and well separated and specified services.
+Additionally, VMware is widely used for setting up and managing containers in a Kubernetes environment.

 It has a huge and fast-expanding ecosystem.
 Services, support, and tools for Kubernetes are widely available.
 Kubernetes is a new way to orchestrate the deployment and lifecycle management of modern, container-based workloads.
 VMware makes significant contributions to the open-source Kubernetes software base and is active in Kubernetes communities and governance.
+For those who prefer GUI-based management, the vSphere GUI can be used for various aspects of Kubernetes setup and administrative duties.

 How does Kubernetes work with vSphere?